shan-github/Material-Components/README.md

-### Material-Components
-#Original creator: *Shantanu Bahuguna*
+# Material-Components📱
+## Original creator: 👏🏼*Shantanu Bahuguna*👏🏼
 ---
-Welcome to my awsome collection of web material components All the components are made from scratch using jquery,css,js and html only The website contains:
+Welcome to my awsome collection of web material components **All the components are made from scratch using jquery,css,js and html only**
+Componemts:
 -Cards
 -Buttons
 -Check Boxes